Prague Coat of Arms

 At this time the Austro-Hungarian Empire is about to implode.
 Czechoslovakia has been formed and hence, new heraldry is required including a new Prague coat of arms.

 They keep the “arm and sword” as this was not considered an imperial feature but more a town celebration.

 The Habsburg crown is replaced by a simple Czech crown (remember this is a republic now)

 The motto “Prague Mother of Cities” is added.

-After the communist takeover of 1948 the coats of arms are the same until in 1960 when Czechoslovakia remains as a country but is divided into two federal states.
+After the 1948 Communist Coup the coats of arms are the same until in 1960 when Czechoslovakia remains as a country but is divided into two federal states.
 It is renamed as the Czechoslovak Socialist Republic or CSSR and three changes are visible.

 Firstly the centre Bohemian Lion has it’s crown removed and replaced with the Soviet 5 pointed red star.